 Wild Oat Crops

-Wild oat can cause pollen allergies, protein sensitivities, and digestive issues.
+Wild oat can cause pollen sensitivities, protein sensitivities, and digestive issues.
 Avoid exposure, choose alternative grains, and support recovery.

-🤔 Why Do I Have a Sensitivity to Wild Oat Crops?
+🤔 Why Might I Show a Sensitivity Pattern to Wild Oat Crops?

 -